Charllo/Chat/README.md

 # Notes

- + The new server and client are .pyw files.
+ + The server and client are .pyw files.
 This means that the console window will not open, just the tkinter GUI
- + The files in CLI are command line versions (not tested completely, possibly unstable and not very clean or efficient)
- + The files in Old GUI don't use classes, are less optimised and don't use login windows

 ---